Sylvain-Bugat/linux-commands-reference/file-processing/count-lines/README.md

 ```bash
 wc -l <file>
 ```
-:warning: The file is printed on the output by the `wc`s command, if only the counting is needed you can just redirect the input:
+:warning: The file is printed on the output by the `wc` command, if only the lines count is needed you can just redirect the input:
 ```bash
 wc -l < <file>
 ```